mui/material-ui/README.md

 ## Premium Themes

-You can find complete templates & themes in our [premium themes](https://material-ui.com/store/) section.
+You can find complete templates & themes in the [Material-UI store](https://material-ui.com/store/) .

 ## Contributing